 New York Approved Roles in Educator Portal Description Manuals and guides to help users understand their roles and processes District Test Coordinator (DTC) A person at the district level who is able to perform test coordinator functions.
 Can add roles and users in a district and the component buildings.
-Can upload enrollment and roster files and modify student records.
+Can upload enrollment, roster files, and modify student records.
 This role is a good match for district Data Stewards and Assessment Coordinators.
 DTCs often use the Assessment Coordinator Manual, Data Management Manual, and Educator Portal User Guide.
 Building Test Coordinator (BTC) A person in the building who is able to perform test coordinator functions.
 Can assign roles to users and add users in an individual building.
 Can upload enrollment, roster, and Test Exit Clear (TEC) files for the building only.
 BTCs should refer to the Data Management Manual and the Educator Portal User Guide .
+Building User Can access records for all students in that building.
+Can view student records and edit some information.
+Data Management Manual and Educator Portal User Guide for extracts and reports.
+District User Has limited access to all students in the district with some view and edit permissions.
+Data Management Manual and Educator Portal User Guide for extracts and reports.

 Teacher Educators have access only to the records for those students linked to their account by a roster.
 Can view student records and edit some information.
 Can view and edit First Contact Survey (FCS) and the Personal Needs and Preferences (PNP) Profile.
-This role is a good match for the test Teachers need to read and understand the topics addressed in the Test Administration Manual, which provides further guidance and screen shots.
+This role is a good match for the test administrator, educator, or test examiner.
+Teachers need to read and understand the topics addressed in the Test Administration Manual, which provides further guidance and screen shots.
 Teachers should also refer to the Accessibility Manual to better understand the accessibility supports and test administration practices allowed and not allowed.
+Teachers should also familiarize themselves with the Educator Portal User Guide.
+District Superintendent Has view and edit permissions for users, students, and rosters in a district.
+Data Management Manual and Educator Portal User Guide for extracts and reports.